-Under special circumstances the frequency range may have to be extended; see 6.10.2 and table 4.
+Under special circumstances the frequency range may have to be extended; see 6.10.2 and Table 4.

-The 16 kHz octave band shall be included if a preliminary investigation indicates that it may affect the A-weighted sound pressure or sound power levels.
-However, if the noise in the 16 kHz octave band contains discrete tones, then the 16 kHz octave band shall not be included in the determination of the A-weighted levels.
-The range and centre frequencies of the octave bands are specified in ISO 266 [6]6.
-See 6.10.2 and table 4 for additional information.
+The 16 kHz octave band is included if a preliminary investigation indicates that it may affect the A-weighted sound pressure or sound power levels.
+However, if the noise in the 16 kHz octave band contains discrete tones, then the 16 kHz octave band is not included in the determination of the A-weighted levels.
+The range and centre frequencies of the octave bands are specified in ISO 266.
+See 6.10.2 and Table 4 for additional information.